SageSingularity/UnityGeneticAlgorithm/README.md

 - The length of the lifespan for the entity it is attached to
 - RGB values for the entity it is attached to
 - Detects collision based on the player 'Clicking' on the entity on the screen, and 'Kills' it once it's been clicked on

+### Mutation
+Within PopulationManager script's Breed() function there is a chance of using random values for the Entity's RGB value representating a mutation.
+We only want to mutate a small percentage of the time because it's important to keep the overall fitness that is being bred into the population.